Azure/azure-sdk/releases/2020-11/js.md

 - A helper method parseServiceBusConnectionString has been added which validates and parses a given connection string for Azure Service Bus.
 You can use this to extract the namespace and entityPath details from the connection string.
 - Tracing, using [@azure/core-tracing](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/core/core-tracing/README.md), has been added for sending and receiving of messages.

 ### Metrics Advisor

-This beta package targets Azure Metrics Advisor API version  `1.0.0-beta.2`

 #### @azure/ai-metrics-advisor [Changelog](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/metricsadvisor/ai-metrics-advisor/CHANGELOG.md)

+This beta package targets Azure Metrics Advisor API version  `1.0.0-beta.2`.
+The changes in this version are incorporated from the feedback received during the User Studies conducted and the Architecture Board Review Meetings.

 ##### New Features on @azure/ai-metrics-advisor@1.0.0-beta.2